 This information should be followed by a clear and concise description of the objectives and technical approach of the proposed research.
-The pre-application may not exceed two pages, with a minimum text font size of 11 point and margins no smaller than one inch on all sides.
+The technical description in the pre-application may not exceed two pages, with a minimum text font size of 11 point and margins no smaller than one inch on all sides.
 Figures and references, if included, must fit within the two-page limit.